influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

       from influxdb_client_3 import InfluxDBClient3
       import os

-      # INFLUX_TOKEN is an environment variable you created for your database READ token
+      # INFLUX_TOKEN is an environment variable you assigned to your database READ token string
       TOKEN = os.getenv('INFLUX_TOKEN')

       client = InfluxDBClient3(